davidjguru/davidjguru/README.md

 ## ---More:----

-- 🔭 I’m currently working in Drupal sites and platforms, as (Drupal) Senior Software Developer in Solucionex // SLX.
+- 🔭 I’m currently working in Drupal sites and platforms, as Senior Drupal Developer in Digitalis Sweden.
 - 🌱 I’m currently learning about some JavaScript frameworks.
 - 👯 I’m looking to collaborate on PHP-based projects.
 - 💬 Ask me about Drupal.